Posted by: Kaplan Real Estate Education

 - Update websites, social media profiles, and blogs

-Many successful real estate agents have an assistant or office manager to assist with the day-to-day activities, allowing the salesperson or broker to focus on more direct revenue-generating activities.
+Many successful real estate agents have an assistant or office manager to help with the day-to-day activities, allowing the salesperson or broker to focus on more direct revenue-generating activities.

 Attracting clients is crucial to a real estate agent’s success.
 Below are some tips to attracting new clients:

 - Market yourself.
 Competition is fierce.
-You need to develop your niche in the local real estate market and be known as the expert in the type of work you enjoy.
-This will help differentiate yourself through effective marketing.
+You need to develop your personal brand in real estate and be known as an expert in the specialization you enjoy.
+This will help you differentiate through effective marketing.
 Websites, postcards, television and radio spots, billboards, fliers, and blogs are all channels that can be utilized in effective real estate agent marketing plans.

 - Lead generation.
 Generate leads through networking and relationship development.
 This starts with people you know, such as friends, family, business associates, and so on.
-There is little that is more valuable to a real estate agent then a thriving database of leads.
+There is little more valuable to a real estate agent than a thriving database of leads.

 - Everyone is a prospect.
-Basically, everyone you meet is a prospective client, because everyone rents, buys, or sells a home at some point.
-A real estate agent’s day is often consumed by cultivating leads, as well as meeting and following up with potential buyers and sellers.
+Everyone you meet is a prospective client because most people either rent, buy, or sell a home at some point in their life.
+A real estate agent’s day is often consumed by cultivating leads and meeting and following up with potential buyers and sellers.

 - Meet with and understand the needs of sellers with new listings.

 - Demonstrate your market knowledge, marketing abilities, and negotiation skills.